Time and the Trickster

 "Meddling with time can cause ripples to those with the technology to watch for it," Jack snorted.
 "The TARDIS pays a lot more attention to such things than the Doctor."

-"So that's how she figures out where to go," Rose said with a laugh and a smile.
+"So that's how she figures out where to go," Rose suggested with a laugh and a smile.
 They both chuckled, but Rose sighed a moment later.
 "What can I do Jack?"

 He tapped the steering wheel and then glanced back over at Rose.
 "I've got an idea, something you said when you asked me to come."

 "What did I say?"
-Rose said, but Jack just smiled.
+Rose questioned, but Jack just smiled.

-"Timelines," he said with a wink.
+"Timelines," he reminded her with a wink.
 "Can't know too much in advance."
-Jack shifted the jeep into drive and looked over at Rose.
+Jack shifted the SUV into drive and looked over at Rose.
 "Back to Torchwood I think."

 "Back to…."
 Rose blinked at him.
 "Are you crazy!
 Those people can't get ahold of this or your vortex manipulator."